-Grade 9, Pre-Req: Pre-Algebra
+Grade: 8-9 (Pre-Req: Pre-Algebra; Math Department approval required for 8th graders)

 Algebra I provides students with a foundation in the fundamental concepts of algebra.
 The course is designed to develop students' skills in problem-solving, critical thinking, and logical reasoning.
 Engaging lessons will explore solving equations and inequalities; simplifying expressions; linear, exponential, and quadratic functions; exponents; polynomials; factoring; radicals; data analysis; and probability.
 By the end of the course, students will have gained a comprehensive understanding of algebra and be able to apply algebraic concepts to solve real-world problems.
 They will have developed their critical thinking and problem-solving skills and be able to communicate mathematical concepts effectively.
+Students who take Algebra I in 8th grade will be in the Honors class and will receive a 0.5 GPA bump at the end of the course.